Title IX Policy

 Sexual Misconduct: includes but is not limited to: intentional and undesired physical contact, stalking, attempted or actual kissing or fondling, intimate partner violence, coerced sexual activity, indecent exposure, repeated unsolicited propositions for dates and/or sexual relations, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing (physically or psychologically) a person or persons.

-Stalking: a course of conduct directed as a specific person that would cause a reasonable person to fear for her, his, or others’ safety, or to suffer substantial emotional distress.
+Stalking: a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others, or to suffer substantial emotional distress.

 Title IX Compliance Officers: The Title IX Lead Compliance Officer is responsible for overseeing all of Rend Lake College’s Title IX compliance efforts, including gender discrimination, sexual harassment, retaliation, sexual assault, and athletics.
 The Title IX Compliance Officer coordinates College’s efforts to end the alleged discrimination, prevent its recurrence, and remedy its effects on the victim and the College community.
 Title IX Deputy Compliance Officers are College employees who have been trained and designated by the Title IX Lead Compliance Officer to receive and investigate allegations of sexual harassment.

-Discrimination:No Rend Lake College student, faculty, staff, applicant, or visitor shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in connection with any College service, program or activity on the basis of any of the following protected categories: race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation including gender identity, arrest record status, military status, and unfavorable discharge from military service.
+Discrimination:No Rend Lake College student, faculty, staff, applicant, or visitor shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in connection with any College service, program or activity on the basis of any of the following protected categories (actual or as perceived by the alleged offender): race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation including gender identity, arrest record status, military status, and unfavorable discharge from military service.

 Discrimination is prohibited in all contexts at Rend Lake College, including but not limited to the following matters: recruitment, testing, hiring, compensation, assignments and promotions, training and development opportunities, leave, performance evaluations and access to services or facilities, and access to educational programs and activities, including career technical programs / courses.
 Information about CTE program offerings and admission requirements is available at www.rlc.edu/programs-degrees.